dhis2/training-docs/content/analytic_tools/lg_validationrule.md

 We can see how this view will be useful in reviewing the violations for multiple org units at once, as we can also see all the component parts of the violation.
 This can allow us to potentially identify exactly which value is incorrect.

-## Activity 3 - Examples with mathematical operations
+## Exercise 3 - Examples with mathematical operations

 Select the following in data entry: